yanntm/PetriVizu/public/syntax.md

 # Property Syntax

 The syntax supports defining a set of properties; each one will have a name and a definition.
-These are some examples of property definitions.
+Below are examples of property definitions.

 ```
 property "ReachabilityProperty1" [reach] : EF "P1" + P2 <= 5;